danguzzo/CircularEEE_SDModel/README.md

 # The Circular EEE SD Model
-The Circular EEE SD Model was created with the following purpose: to represent nation-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.
+The Circular EEE SD Model was created to meet the following purpose: to represent long-term nationwide dynamics of EEE stocks and flows when introducing specific scenarios for Circular Economy strategies implementation.

-This effort followed the iterative process prescribed by Sterman (2000): (i.)
+The simulation model development followed the iterative process prescribed by Sterman (2000): (i.)
 Problem articulation, (ii.)
 Formulation of Dynamic Hypothesis, (iii.)
 Formulation of a Simulation Model, (iv.)
 Testing and (v.)
 Policy Design and Evaluation.
 The model was conceptualised following a dynamic Material Flow Analysis approach.
-It makes use of public available data of inflows and outflows of EEE products in countries to determine the stocks through time.
+It makes use of publicly available data of inflows and outflows of EEE products in countries to determine the stocks through time.

-Among the critical endogenous submodels are:
+Among the critical endogenous sub-models are:
-- A submodel for **technology adoption** following the Bass diffusion model determines the EEE demand from adoption
+- A sub-model for **technology adoption** following a diffusion of innovation (DoI) structure that determines the EEE demand from adoption, replacing and additional purchases
-- A submodel for the **obsolescence of EEE** through a co-flow structure determines EEE average age in combination to the probability of obsolescence using the Weibull lifetime distribution
+- A sub-model for the **obsolescence of EEE** determining EEE average age through a co-flow structure in combination to the probability of obsolescence using the Weibull lifetime distribution
-- A submodel for the **paths of EEE and WEEE** in a given region comprising first use, second use, remanufacturing, recycling, and disposal connected to mechanisms to verify Circular Economy implementation
+- A sub-model for the **EEE and WEEE flows** resulting from first-use, second-use, remanufacturing, recycling, and disposal connected to mechanisms to verify Circular Economy implementation
-- A submodel for the **extraction of material** following a supply chain structure
+- A sub-model for the **material supply** determining the need for the extraction of material following a stock management structure

-The model was developed using Vensim® DSS for Windows Version 8.0.7 Double Precision x64.
+Vensim® DSS for Windows Version 8.0.7 Double Precision x64 was employed to develop the simulation model.

 ## Data and model structure